suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 Unconditionally fail.
 This operation is typically used in conjunction with suit-directive-try-each ({{suit-directive-try-each}}).

-#### suit-condition-custom {#SUIT_Condition_Custom}

-suit-condition-custom describes any proprietary, application specific condition.
-This is encoded as a negative integer, chosen by the firmware developer.
-If additional information must be provided to the condition, it should be encoded in a custom parameter (a nint) as described in {{secparameters}}.
-SUIT_Condition_Custom is OPTIONAL to implement.

 ### SUIT_Directive
 Directives are used to define the behavior of the recipient.
 Directives include: